icanzilb/Languages/0-For-Instructor/2-Demo.markdown

     Selector("toggleSpeaking:")

-Add the new tap handler:

-    func toggleSpeaking(tap: UITapGestureRecognizer) {
-        toggleView(tap)
-        let isSelected = (selectedView==tap.view!)
-    }
+This will now direct the taps on speaking to toggleSpeaking: instead.
+The method is already included in the starter project.

-Append to the new method:
+Append to `toggleSpeaking(…)`:

     UIView.animateWithDuration(1.0, delay: 0.00,
     usingSpringWithDamping: 0.4, initialSpringVelocity: 1.0,
     options: .CurveEaseIn, animations: {

-          if isSelected {
-             self.changeDetailsTo(kSelectedDetailsText)
-          } else {
-             self.changeDetailsTo(kDeselectedDetailsText)
-          }
+       self.updateSpeakingDetails(selected: isSelected)

     }, completion: nil)

 ## 6) Animate the Speaking text

-This will spawn an error because `changeDetailsTo(…)` is still not implemented – add it to the class:

-    func changeDetailsTo(text: String) {
-        speakingDetails.text = text
-    }

-Add inside the method the code to move the text out of the screen:
+Find `updateSpeakingDetails(…)` - here you will add some more code to create a speaking specific animation.
+Add the code to move the text out of the screen:

     for constraint in speakingDetails.superview!.constraints() as [NSLayoutConstraint] {